TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 Regular GP appointments have at least a two week lead time.
 To get an on-the-day "emergency" GP appointment you need to hit the phone lines when they open at 8am.
 Then be prepared to wait in a queue while hoping there will be some appointments left when you get to the front.

-As I knew I'd need to see a GP after my visit to the walk-in clinic, I rang that day to see if I could prebook an emergency slot.
+As I knew I'd need to see a GP after my visit to the walk-in clinic, I rang on Friday to see if I could prebook an emergency slot for Monday.
 No dice.
 The phone lottery is the only way.

 I made my first call at 7.59am in case they opened the lines early.
 A few redials later and I finally got through at almost exactly 8am.
 Second in the queue.
 Result.
 Got an appointment for 9am that morning.